sergeobally/Kubernetes/README.md

 # devops
-It contains different small apps build with devops tools
+It contains different small apps built with devops tools

 All about architectures and automatisation with Docker, Kubernetes, Terraform ....